PaloAltoNetworks/iron-skillet/README.md

 [Best Practice Recommendations](https://www.paloaltonetworks.com/documentation/best-practices)

-While useful as suggestions and recommendations, the user is still required to manually use the GUI or CLI to configuration each recommendation.
+While useful as suggestions and recommendations, the user is still required to manually use the GUI or CLI to configure each recommendation.

 ## Contributing